 Buildings & Quiet Spaces

 Most of us at various times in our days need a bit of peace and quiet.
-We also need opportunities to get away from the hustle and bustle of everyday life as well; to find a bit of space, space in which we can reflect, meditate, pray or just to ‘sit and be’.
+We also need opportunities to get away from the hustle and bustle of everyday life as well; to find a bit of space, space in which we can reflect, meditate, pray or just ‘sit and be’.

 The Diocese of Edinburgh is blessed with many places in which this ‘quiet space’ can be found.
 Our church buildings and our gardens offer sanctuary and an oasis of calm to anyone who may seek it.